arekkukula/binary-api/README.md

 - I have no idea what I'm reading 🤡

 Refer to [trace-opt.txt](./trace-opt.txt) to see the logs of the above.

+# Future

+If time allows, I'd like to finish encoding/decoding nested BufferObjects, and also implement Array decoding/encoding.
+That should be fun!

 # External resources
 **[1]** [Google I/O 2012 - Breaking the JavaScript Speed Limit with V8](https://www.youtube.com/watch?v=UJPdhx5zTaw) - specifically 25:03 - 35:55